soumya-mishra-97/Upstox-iOS/README.md

 -- Specific to iOS: Clean UI (with no constraint warnings, preferably develop UI through code)

----
-### Note- Ignore tab bar, this is just for reference
+- Note: Ignore tab bar, this is just for reference
--- Red Colour arrow indicates values from the JSON response -- Green Colour arrow indicates values from the below calculations
+> Red Colour arrow indicates values from the JSON response
+> Green Colour arrow indicates values from the below calculations
----

 ## Calculation:
 - Current value = sum of (Last traded price * quantity of holding ) of all the holdings